sprkizard/srb2-lua-lib/game/Axis2D/Axis2D_README.txt

 Axis2D script
-by chi.miru and RedEnchilada
+by sprki_zard and Fickleheart
-Version 1.2
+Version 1.3 (Alpha)
 Setup documentation
 ---------------

-Loading into a WAD:
+Loading into a PK3/WAD:

 For testing, adding the script separately will work.
-Otherwise, load Axis2D.lua into your WAD with any lump name that triggers the game to load it as a Lua script.
+Otherwise, load l_Axis2D.lua into your PK3 by dropping it inside of the Lua sub-folder.
+For WAD files, use any lump name that triggers the game to load it as a Lua script.
 (The suggested lump name is LUA_AX2D.)
-Refer to the example WAD for a sample on how to set this up.